 At the cradle of science, said Albert Einstein, stands the mysterious.
 Exploring it is its motive, research is its tool.
-Thus, in addition to many internal laboratory analysis jobs, tesa Analytics often also receives external inquiries from scientific institutes, for example, from the area of antiquity research.
-In exceptional cases, the lab jumps in with their experts and the latest equipment to reveal one or the other secret, for example, regarding the legendary Tower of Babel.
+Thus, in addition to a large number of internal laboratory analysis jobs, tesa Analytics often also receives external inquiries from scientific institutes, for example from the area of antiquity research.
+In special cases, the lab jumps in with their experts and the latest equipment to reveal one or the other secret.
+For example, regarding the legendary Tower of Babel.

-The Bible makes history in two senses: On the one hand, as a Christian reference work; on the other hand, as a testimony of historical events.
-The erection of the Tower of Babel, described in the First Book of Moses, was an event in real life: The remains of an impressive building were uncovered in today’s territory of Iraq in 1913.
+The Bible literally makes history in two senses: On the one hand, as a Christian reference work; on the other hand, as a testimony of historical events.
+The erection of the Tower of Babel, which is described in the First Book of Moses, was an event that took place in real life: The remains of an impressive building were uncovered in today’s territory of Iraq in 1913.
 No laboratory in the world can prove whether the tower construction led to language confusion and divisiveness.
-However, we can research whether the building was constructed as described in the Old Testament (see infobox) with bitumen (‘earth resin’) as a building material.
+However, we can research whether the building was constructed as described in the Old Testament (see info box) with bitumen (‘earth resin’) as a building material.

 "It is truly remarkable that more than 2,500 years ago, inorganic admixtures were apparently deliberately added to the bitumen, which certainly increased the adhesive strength on stone."

 A fragment of one of the ancient Babylonian bricks from the fund of the Bible Museum in Münster was to provide information about traces of a black substance attached to it.
 High-tech methods – such as infrared spectroscopy, micro-tomography and scanning electron microscopy – were used before Dr. Christian Brinkmann, Head of the tesa Analytics Laboratory, was able to confirm that the biblical building instructions did make sense: The bricks of the mighty tower have been unequivocally bonded with natural bitumen.